danproca00/Python_Proj_Christmas/README.md

-# A Python project that me and my whole classmates made for our final project
+# A Python project that me and my classmates made for our final project